cookiejar/cookietemple/docs/sync.rst

 current working branch.

 The other way would be via the ``sync_project.yml`` workflow.
 This workflow triggers on push everytime you push changes to your repository.
 You can safely modify this behaviour to only trigger this workflow for example when a PR is created.
-The result is the same like above but you don't need to remember to run sync manually on a regulary basis.
+The result is the same like above but you don't need to remember to run sync manually on a regular basis.

 Note that the PR is currently automatically created by the one who initially created/owns this repository.